parmes/parmes/solfec-1.0/theory/locdyn.rst

   \mathbf{H}_{k\alpha}=\mathbf{H}\left(\left\{ \mathbf{a}^{i}\right\} \in\mathcal{C}_{\alpha},\mathbf{X}\in\mathcal{B}_{k}\right)

-is evaluated according to one of the specific formulas :ref:`introduced in the section on constraints <solfec-theory-constraints>`.
+is evaluated according to one of the specific formulas :ref:`introduced in the section on constraints <solfec-1.0-theory-constraints>`.

 .. _W_matrix: